kaiwk/leetcode.el/README.md

 # Configuration

-You can set your LeetCode account and password:
+You can choose to set your LeetCode account and password like this:

 ```elisp
 (setq leetcode-account "your-account")
 (setq leetcode-password "your-password")
 ```

-Put password into your emacs config is not a good idea, you may want to read your password from somewhere else.
-Or you can ignore this setting, a prompt will be given.
+Put password as plain text into your emacs config may not be a good idea, you can either read your password from somewhere else, or you can ignore this setting completely, a prompt will be given everytime you enter `M-x leetcode`.

-You can also set your LeetCode programming language by setting `leetcode-prefer-language`:
+You can also set your preferred LeetCode programming language by setting `leetcode-prefer-language`:

 ```elisp
 (setq leetcode-prefer-language "python3")
 ```
+All supported languages can be found in `leetcode--prefer-language-suffixes` variable.

 # Usage